a-annor/spotify_playlist_optimisation_project/README.md

 As music providers have enabled music to become more personalised and widely available, listening to songs has become a part of my daily routine.
 I often create playlists for different moods and genres, from hip hop to lo-fi to acoustic.
 However each time I create a playlist, it takes time for me to order the songs so that there are smooth transitions between each track.
 Another aspect of music I enjoy is rediscovering old songs as it brings back nostalgia.
 Using Spotify’s API, I decided to develop an algorithm to sort tracks in order to optimise the flow of songs in a playlist.
 I also pulled through and sorted my top twenty songs in any given period from my Spotify data, so I could ‘rewind time’ and bring back old memories.
 To optimise your Spotify playlist please follow the steps below.

-For more information on the proccess please refer to the following article: https://medium.com/@afibannor/spotify-playlist-optimisation-and-discovering-your-music-history-4e2b1fbc5c29
+For more information on the process please refer to the following article: https://medium.com/@afibannor/spotify-playlist-optimisation-and-discovering-your-music-history-4e2b1fbc5c29

 ## Access the Spotify API
 Before we start you first need to access the Spotify API.
 To do this you start by setting up a Spotify Developer account following the link below.